An airplane departs from Chicago O'Hare International Airport

 Mobile Passport at ORD

 O’Hare was the first airport in the US to offer Automated Passport Control.
-On arrival into the US via O’Hare, proceed to a self-service kiosk where you will be prompted to enter your passport and follow on-screen instructions.
-O’Hare also accepts the Mobile Passport Control app, where travelers can submit passport and other information through a secure mobile app.
+On arrival into the US via O’Hare, proceed to a self-service kiosk, where you will be prompted to enter your passport and follow on-screen instructions.
+O’Hare also accepts the Mobile Passport Control app, where travelers can submit passports and other information through a secure mobile app.

 Food at the Chicago Airport